top of page

 Night-Fighter Control

-By mid-1944 the Jafü Mittel Rhein/NJRF 103 complex extended west of main building and comprised of at least two other bunkers and a central building protected by a blast wall.
+By mid-1944 the Jafü Mittel Rhein/NJRF 103 complex extended west of main building and included at least two other bunkers and a central building protected by a blast wall.
 Walkways appeared to lead from the road through both other bunkers and to the central building (Graphic).
 A prominent feature of the complex was an arcade and a hedge that screened the central building and blast wall from view.
 Possibly associated facilities included a structure (possibly net-covered) and a larger building northwest of the central area.
-In an attempt at visual disruption, possible netting appeared to have been laid on the ground west of the arcade (Graphic).
+In an attempt at visual disruption, possible netting appeared to have been laid on the ground west of the arcade (Graphics ).

 A related command post, Kombinierte Nachtjagd (KONAJA) 'DACHS,’ was established at Darmstadt for the 21st Flak Division in 1941.
 The command post was most likely at the base of a hill known as the Ludwigshöhe, 5 km east-southeast of the airfield and near the Cambrai-Fritsch Kaserne.
-This facility contained a barracks, two bunkers and a T-shaped building with a blast wall (Graphic).
+This facility contained a barracks, two bunkers and a T-shaped building with a blast wall (Graphic ).
 Later, the command post was reportedly moved to a hotel complex atop the hill, but another bunker (still present) there did not appear to have been finished by September 1944.

 Day-Fighter Control

-The command post for Jafü 4 (4 JD, Metz) was housed in a bunker on the grounds of a chateau at St. Pol Brias in the Pas-de-Calais.
-Code named 'PLUTO'; it previously resided in the chateau.
-The Jafü 4 complex --including the bunker, outbuildings, chateau and an airfield-- was covered on 29 May and 6 July 1944 (Graphic 12).
-The bunker, at the edge of a wooded area, could not be seen on either image, but net-covered walkways and structures near the entrance were visible.
+Day-fighter control was performed at Jagddivision (JD)- and Jagdfliegerführer / Jagabschnittsführer (Jafü)-level.
+The command post for Jafü 4 (4 JD, Metz) at St. Pol Brias in the Pas-de-Calais was an excellent example of one of these facilities when operational.
+The command post bunker, code named 'PLUTO', occupied a complex on the grounds of a chateau, where it was first located.
+The Jafü 4 complex --including the bunker, outbuildings, chateau and an airfield-- was covered on 29 May and 6 July 1944 (Graphic).
+The bunker (L479-type), at the edge of a wooded area, could not be seen on either image, but net-covered walkways and structures near the entrance were visible.
 A support building along the main walkway was also net-covered (Graphic).
 Ground photos of the ruined bunker revealed it had two levels and was about 25-meters-long (Graphic).
-A defensive firing port covered bunker entrances.

 Except for the possible removal of some camouflage at the bunker, few changes were noted between May and July.
 A fence had been erected along the northwest perimeter and evidence of construction was less visible.
 A pile of earth, probably spoil removed during construction could be seen nearby.
+The airfield, southwest of the bunker, was used in 1940 but by 1944 was likely not in use, but at least three anti-aircraft sites in the vicinity were probably for the benefit of the command post.

 Higher-Echelon Command Posts